apacheignite/documentation/streaming-cep/streaming--cep.md

 [read more](doc:sliding-windows)

 ##Querying Data
-You can use Ignite full set of Ignite data indexing capabilities, together with Ignite SQL, TEXT, and Predicate based cache queries, to query into the streaming data.
+You can use full set of Ignite data indexing capabilities, together with Ignite SQL, TEXT, and Predicate based cache queries, to query into the streaming data.

 [read more](doc:cache-queries)